London

 Practical bits, answered

-Get an Oyster card (£5 deposit, refundable) or use contactless payment-it's much cheaper than paper tickets (£3.10 vs £7.40 for a single journey in Zone 1).
-The daily cap (£8.90 for Zones 1-2) ensures you never overpay.
-Avoid peak hours (6:30-9:30am, 4-7pm weekdays) on the Tube when possible-fares are higher (£3.60 vs £3.10) and trains are packed.
+Get an Oyster card (£5 deposit, refundable) or use contactless payment - it's much cheaper than paper tickets for a single Zone 1-2 journey.
+Off-peak fares are £3.10 and peak fares are £3.60, but the daily cap of £8.90 for Zones 1-2 means you stop paying once you hit that ceiling regardless of how many journeys you take (this cap is frozen until March 2027).
+Avoid peak hours (6:30-9:30am, 4-7pm weekdays) on the Tube when possible - fares are higher and trains are packed.
 Off-peak is more pleasant and cheaper.

 Always carry an umbrella and layer clothing-London weather changes multiple times daily, even in summer.
 May and September often have the best weather with fewer tourists than peak summer (July-August).
 Winter (November-February) is rainy and gray but offers lower hotel prices and festive markets.
 Indoor activities (museums, theaters, markets) are plentiful for rainy days.
 Pack waterproof shoes!